okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/request-user-consent/require-consent/index.md

 ---
-title: How to require user consent
+title: Enable consent for scopes
 ---

-Use the following procedure to display the user consent dialog box as part of an OpenID Connect or OAuth 2.0 request:
+Use the following steps to display the user consent dialog box as part of an OpenID Connect or OAuth 2.0 request.

-> **Note:** Currently OAuth Consent only works with custom authorization servers.
+> **Note:** Currently OAuth Consent works only with custom authorization servers.
 See [Authorization Servers](/docs/concepts/auth-servers/) for more information on the types of authorization servers available to you and what you can use them for.

 1. In the Developer Console, select **Applications** and then select the OpenID Connect app that you want to require user consent for.